Breakthrough Research

 Grant Program Objectives

-- Foster collaborations that advance scientific understanding and/or innovative solutions to climate change and its impacts on India.
+- Foster collaborations that advance scientific and clinical research and/or innovative solutions to health challenges in India

 - Promote growth in impactful interdisciplinary collaborations across Johns Hopkins University and Indian partner institutions.

-- Support development of new partnerships between research institutions in India and JHU faculty and students.
+- Support the development of new partnerships between research institutions in India and JHU faculty and students.

 - Promote equitable research partnerships among JHU faculty and Indian institutions.